timlau/audio_spec_files/readme.md

 A chorus effect inspired by the one found in certain well-known Japanese vintage analog synthesizers (Juno 60)

+#### Odin 2
+Odin 2 is a 24-voice polyphonic powerhouse that will transport you from your studio straight to Valhalla.
+Whether you're after earth-shattering basses, soaring leads, or otherworldly FX, Odin 2 delivers it all.
+Harness the classic warmth of analog waveforms — or draw custom ones.
+High-quality emulations of legendary analog filters, like the Moog Ladder, the Korg 35 and many more let you shape your sound.
+Finish it off with five onboard FX or dive into endless modulation possibilities.
+There’s a whole world to explore in Odin 2.

 ## Install from timlau/audio copr

 ### enable copr repo in Fedora 40+